dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 ## About

 The Eufemia Design System uses a simple 8 pixel spatial system for both layout and typography.
-The reason for this is because many device and digital metrics are divisible by 8.
+The reason for this is that many devices and digital metrics are divisible by 8.
 For example, many popular browsers set their default body font-size to 16px and many screen sizes are also divisible by 8.
-The 8 pixel base grid unit has been adopted by many well known design systems such as Google's Material Design.
+The 8 pixel base grid unit has been adopted by many well-known design systems such as Google's Material Design.

 Ultimately the best reason for adopting 8 as a base number is because we can apply it perfectly to both type and layout.
 It is simple and consistent whilst allowing for some design freedom.